makomweb/design-patterns/README.md

 # SOLID

 - single responsibility principle
-    - a class hould only have one reason to change
+    - a class should only have one reason to change
     - _separation of concerns_ - different classes handling different, independent tasks/problems

 - open-closed principle